openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Error Conditions
 *****************

-The data that edX collects from student interactions has expanded over time to capture increasingly specific information, and continues to expand as we add new features to the platform.
+The data that edX collects from learner interactions has expanded over time to capture increasingly specific information, and continues to expand as we add new features to the platform.
 As a result, more data is available for courses that are running now, or that ran recently, than for courses that ran in the